 - Power Outage – A nuclear attack would also take out the electrical grid.
 All of the power grid down aftermath scenarios laid out above will occur on either a regional, multi-regional, or national level – depending upon the scope and location of the bomb(s) dropped.
 The EMP caused by the nuclear bomb would likely destroy our telecommunications networks, sensitive medical equipment, information processing systems and equipment.
 Spike in electrical voltage caused by the electromagnetic pulse created by the nuclear blast would damage microprocessors along the grid at an alarming rate.
 An EMP of this type could damage or destroy electrical transformers thousands of miles away – potentially reaching into Canada and Mexico as well.

 - Violent Marauders – Clashes between suburban and rural residents and the marauding hordes will cause even more destruction and death.
 Battles for power over urban neighborhoods and for control of invaded areas will bring about a type of civil unrest never before experienced in America.
 Can your group withstand a repeated attack by a heavily armed group of 50 marauders?
 What if they have a tank, rocket-propelled grenades, or a machine gun?
 Looting of armories and law enforcement stashes will surely take place after a SHTF disaster.
-Theft, murder, and rape – or preventing such atrocities, will become a part of daily life after a doomsday disaster.
+Theft, murder, and sexual assault – or preventing such atrocities, will become a part of daily life after a doomsday disaster.
 Even good and decent people you knew before the SHTF can, and will, resort to theft or become violent when they and their children are starving or literally dying for a drink of water.

 - Fires – Blazes caused by a nuclear bomb explosion will rage for up to two miles around the blast zone.
 Businesses, homes, and farms will be completely destroyed because first responders in the area – the ones left alive, will not be able to respond quickly enough to squash all of the raging fires.